Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

 So how is it done exactly?

 Surprisingly, both C and C++ specifications do not define how code can/should/must be split and/or how it cooperates between different files.
-The only real thing that governs compilation process is **ODR** (one definition rule).
+The only real thing that governs compilation process is **ODR** (One Definition Rule).
 As long as ODR is satisfied, any form of separation of code into different files is valid.

 History
 #######